 This spring, CDCR told the B.A.R. that only 26 requests from transgender and gender-nonconforming incarcerated people to move to gender-appropriate facilities had been approved as of May 12, out of 271 requests.
 Sixteen people had been transferred.

 The CDCR stated that as of November 17, there have been 291 requests from people housed in male institutions to be moved to female institutions.
 Six requests were denied and 10 changed their minds.
 Twenty people have been transferred.
 All remaining requests are under review.
 As of the same day, seven people in female institutions have requested to be housed in male institutions.
 All of these requests are under review.

-(People who had had gender confirmation surgery were able to transfer "many years" before SB 132, the CDCR spokesperson said.)
+(People who had had gender confirmation surgery were able to transfer "many years" before SB 132, Thornton said.)

 When asked for comment, the office of Attorney General Rob Bonta, which will have to defend the state prisons agency in court, stated to the B.A.R.
 November 23 that "CDCR is our client in this matter.
 They are best positioned to respond to any related inquiries."

 Woman II Woman could not be reached for comment.